 The Mexican Peso (MXN)

 So what does this mean if you’re sending money home to Mexico?
 Well, in short, don’t expect exchange rates to change drastically in the coming weeks.
-It’s all very complicated, and much of it depends on if the U.S. economy enters a recession or not.
+It’s all very complicated, and much of it depends on the U.S. economy.
 But for now, it’s business as usual.
 Fortunately, you can always trust Pangea to help you send more to Mexico.

 Philippines